How To “Increase Email Open Rates”

 Step 6: Keep reminding your subscribers of their worth

-Everyone enjoys feeling special, including your subscribers.
-Why not show appreciation to your subscribers from time to time?
+Everyone loves to feel special, so are your subscribers.
+How about appreciating your subscribers from time to time?

 Actionable Points:

-• Acknowledge subscribers or customers for signing up.
-Send a “Thank you” email.
+• Acknowledge your subscribers or customers for signing up.
+Send across a “Thank you” mail.

-• If you’re holding an event, send an email thanking your customers for participating.
+• If you are holding an event, send an email right away to thank your consumers for participating.

-• Offer coupons and occasional rebates on products and services.
-Combine the message with a “Thank you” email that celebrates milestones such as “1 million subscribers” or “86% client-retention rate”.
+• Generate coupons and occasional rebates on products and service.
+Merge the message with a “Thank you” mail that celebrates “1 million subscribers” “86% client-retention rate” and the likes.

 Step 7: Focus on coming up with quality content

-Content marketing yields conversion rates six times higher than other techniques, as people appreciate quality content.
-When aiming for maximum email open rates, you cannot afford to have weak content.
-Here’s what you need to do:
+It is said that content marketing rakes in conversion rates 6 times higher than other techniques.
+Reason?
+People love to read and appreciate quality content in today’s world.
+And when it comes to ensuring the maximum email open rates, you cannot afford to get away with weak content.
+Here’s what you need to do.

 Actionable Points:

-• Don’t focus solely on the promotional aspect.
+• Do not focus on the promotional aspect solely.

-• Leave something valuable for the readers to take away.
+• Leave something for the readers to take home.

-• Ensure that the subject line and the email body are consistent with each other.
+• Make sure that the subject line and the body content of the email are in sync with each other.

 Step 8: Eliminate all misspelt email address from your list